lisawagner/beautiful-dnd-issue-tracker/README.md

 ## Deployment

-This project is hosted on Netlify.
+DropTrak is hosted on Netlify.
 To deploy your own copy, you will first need to set up a Netlify account.

 Before deploying to Netlify you need to create a build: